Edward William Coon: Cheese-making patent

-On 27 February 1926, Coon filed an application for a Process for Ripening Cheese with the US Patent Office, for "certain new and useful Improvements in Processes for Ripening Cheese".
+On 27 February 1926, Coon filed an application for a Process for Ripening Cheese with the U.S. Patent Office, for "certain new and useful Improvements in Processes for Ripening Cheese".
 Patent No 1579196 was issued on 30 March 1926.

 The patent describes a method "to provide a process for the ripening of cheese through the agency of humidified air at certain temperatures supplied to the cheese ripening chamber".
 The common methods of ripening cheese at the time involved storing cheese covered in paraffin wax at temperatures between 40 and 80 degrees Fahrenheit through the means of artificial refrigeration using ammonia gas or carbon dioxide gas pumped through pipes within the room.
 This method dehumidified the air and drew the moisture from the cheese creating a finished product that was dry and crumbly.
-The ageing process took a long time and often produced rind rot, spoiling the cheese.
+The aging process took a long time and often produced rind rot, spoiling the cheese.
 Coon's processes, being of much shorter duration, eliminated both the dryness and rind rot in the finished product, producing a cheese in which the lactic bacilli were cultivated to the highest degree, providing for better digestion of the cheese.

 His method explicitly excluded pasteurization, which kills all bacteria and therefore allows cheese to last for much longer when stored.

 Coon claimed that "unparaffined cheese shrinks in weight very considerably as it is held for the purpose of ripening in a room or chamber set aside for that purpose, due to the contained moisture evaporating through the cheese rind" and determined that the moisture percentage of rooms for cheese ripening should be maintained at near the saturation point of the cheese.
 He further noted that paraffined cheeses are practically hermetically sealed and therefore do not ripen as rapidly as if they had not been paraffined.

-He stated in he patent claim that his process "consists of supplying humidified air at certain specified temperatures through suitable means to a room set aside for the purpose," and that "the humidified air to have a temperature range of from-45 degrees to 75 degrees Fahrenheit, and a moisture percentage of from 65% to 95%", claiming that his many years of experimenting had developed this particular process and group of temperature and humidity percentage ranges.
+He stated in the patent claim that his process "consists of supplying humidified air at certain specified temperatures through suitable means to a room set aside for the purpose," and that "the humidified air to have a temperature range of from-45 degrees to 75 degrees Fahrenheit, and a moisture percentage of from 65% to 95%", claiming that his many years of experimenting had developed this particular process and group of temperature and humidity percentage ranges.

 Coon's "cave-cure" method as described in the patent were purchased along with his company and its assets by Kraft-Phenix in 1928, who continued to make the cheese for Kraft under the brand name "Kraft Wisconsin White Cheddar".

 It was noted in 1954 that while "Coon cheese is fairly well known, it is not a very popular cheese when compared with other cheeses".
 Kraft never licensed the patent for Coon cheese, and no infringement suits were ever brought based upon it.